Whittemore, Michigan: History

-Whittemore was first settled in 1879 by David Belleknap and named by a group of locals after Frank Whittemore.
+The village of Whittemore in Burleigh Township, Michigan was first settled in 1879 by David Belleknap and named by a group of locals after Frank Whittemore.
 The post office began operating on April 13, 1880.
-Whittemore incorporated as a city in 1907.
+Whittemore became politically independent of the township when it incorporated as a city in 1907.

 Geography

 According to the U.S. Census Bureau, the city has a total area of 1.02 sqmi, all land.